gitlabhq/gitlabhq/doc/ci/yaml/README.md

       - docker/scripts/*
 ```

-In the scenario above, if you are pushing multiple commits to GitLab, to an
+In the scenario above, if you are pushing multiple commits to GitLab to an
-exising branch, GitLab is going to create and trigger `docker build` job,
+existing branch, GitLab creates and triggers `docker build` job, provided that
-provided that one of the commits contains changes to the `Dockerfile` file or
+one of the commits contains changes to either:

+- The `Dockerfile` file.
-changes to any of the files inside `docker/scripts/` directory.
+- Any of the files inside `docker/scripts/` directory.

 CAUTION: **Warning:**
+There are some caveats when using this feature with new branches and tags.
+See
+the section below.

+#### Using `changes` with new branches and tags

-If you are pushing a **new** branch or a new tag to GitLab, only/changes is
+If you are pushing a **new** branch or a **new** tag to GitLab, the policy
-going to always evaluate to truth and GitLab will create a job.
-This feature is
+always evaluates to truth and GitLab will create a job.
+This feature is not
-not combined with merge requests yet, and because GitLab is creating pipelines
+connected with merge requests yet, and because GitLab is creating pipelines
 before an user can create a merge request we don't know a target branch at
 this point.

-Without a target branch it is not possible to know what the common
+Without a target branch, it is not possible to know what the common ancestor is,
-ancestor is, thus we always create a job in that case.
-This feature works best for
+thus we always create a job in that case.
+This feature works best for stable
-stable branches like `master` because in that case GitLab uses previous commit,
+branches like `master` because in that case GitLab uses the previous commit
-that is present in a branch, to compare against a newly pushed latest SHA.
+that is present in a branch to compare against the latest SHA that was pushed.

 ## `tags`